ziyunliu4444/osu2mir/README.md

 madmom_evaluation.py is the script we used to compare madmom result with user's annotations in the guide.

+## Tables

 The .csv files are the original files we used in our analysis in the guide.

+## Standalone Dataset

+osu2beat2025_metered_beats.zip contains the metered beats of the second subset in our study.
+Please contact us at ziyunliu@alumni.cmu.edu if you want to access the audio files directly.